-Steam cleaning is even more effective, with temperatures capable of reaching 160 degrees Fahrenheit.
+Steam cleaning can also be effective, with temperatures capable of reaching 160 degrees Fahrenheit.

 How Often are Bed Bugs Confused for Other Pests?

-Bed bugs are commonly confused with other household pests, due to their small size and the similarities between bug bites.
-Pest professionals report that in 84% of bed bug cases, they are called to deal with another pest.
+Bed bugs are commonly confused with other household pests due to their small size and the similarities between bites from other insects.
+Pest professionals report that in 84% of bed bug cases, they were originally called about a different pest.

 The vast majority of bed bug infestations are initially attributed to fleas.
-71% of reported infestations are initially believed to be a flea problem.
+In fact, 71% of reported infestations are originally believed to be a flea problem.

 - Pay attention to the area around your bed.
 Bed bugs commonly leave signs of their presence in bedding material or around the bed frame, such as fecal matter and discarded skins.

-- Blood stains on your bed are another sign of bed bug activity.
-Since bed bugs can’t walk very fast, they may be crushed when a human moves in their sleep.
-The blood stains are all that remains of any bed bug that got squashed in the night.
+- Bloodstains on your bed are another sign of bed bug activity.
+Since bed bugs can’t move fast, they may be crushed when a person moves around in their sleep.
+Bloodstains are all that remains of any bed bug that gets squashed in the night.

-- If you notice bite marks, pay attention to where they are.
+- If you notice bite marks, pay attention to where they are on your body.
 Bed bug bites are usually found along the upper torso, including the face, neck and arms.
 They also appear in small, zigzag-like patterns.